Peugeot 208 Review

 Yes, it does have its drawbacks – mainly some interior inconveniences, but if you’re looking for a stylish supermini with cheap running costs then it’s definitely worth considering.

-For a more detailed look at the 208, see the interior, practicality, driving and specifications sections of our review over the following pages.
-And, if you want to see what sort of deals are available, go straight to our Peugeot 208 deals page.
+If you want to see what sort of deals are available, go straight to our Peugeot 208 deals page.

 Even basic Peugeot 208 comes with plenty of soft-touch plastics and, on higher trim levels, a leather-bound steering wheel.
 Compared to a Ford Fiesta, the 208 is equally matched for build quality.